neoforged/Documentation/docs/networking/streamcodecs.md

 Stream codecs can be transformed into equivalent, or partially equivalent, representations using mapping methods.
 Two mapping methods apply to the value while one mapping method applies to the buffer.

 The `map` method transforms the value using two functions: one to transform the current type into the new type, and one to transform the new type back into the current type.
-This is analagous to [codec transformers][transformers].
+This is analogous to [codec transformers][transformers].

 ```java
 public static final StreamCodec<ByteBuf, ResourceLocation> STREAM_CODEC =